Skip to content

 Is WPC stronger than aluminium?
 No. Aluminium 6063-T5 has a tensile strength of ~185 MPa.
 WPC ranges 15–35 MPa depending on composition.
 For load-bearing applications the difference is decisive.

 Will aluminium corrode?
 Aluminium oxidises naturally to form a protective oxide layer.
-With QUALICOAT Class 2 powder coating + marine-grade pretreatment, it's effectively unaffected for 25+ years even at coast.
+With QUALICOAT Class 2 powder coat + marine-grade pretratament, it's effectively unaffected for 25+ years even at coast.

 Is WPC better for the environment?
 Marketing claim, not reality.
 Recycled-content aluminium has lower embodied carbon over 25 years than WPC (which is plastic + harvested wood + non-recyclable bonding chemistry).